The World Wide Web is a vast network of interconnected pages.

 Hosting

-One of the first challenges in building a PBN is where to host all the websites that you will be owning.
+One of the first challenges in PBN creation is determining where to host all websites.
+Diversified hosting is essential to avoid detection.

-Google algorithm can easily smell a PBN when a couple of domains on a single IP address are pointing to a single target website.
+Google can identify PBNs when multiple domains on a single IP address point to a single target website.

 Content